Landslide (Fleetwood Mac song): The Smashing Pumpkins

 Alternative rock band the Smashing Pumpkins recorded an acoustic arrangement of the song that was featured as the B-side to their 1994 single "Disarm" and later on their B-side collection Pisces Iscariot.

 The group's arrangement went on to be one of the rock band's most-beloved tracks and even had the approval of Nicks herself.
 As she told fans during a 1998 online chat with SonicNet, "There's nothing more pleasing to a songwriter than [someone else] doing one of their songs. ['Landslide'] also led me to being friends with Billy Corgan and the possibility that we'll work together," she said of the Smashing Pumpkins frontman.
 "Over this song, there's been this incredible connection ... he reached out ...
 I believe that my poetry is really meant for everyone, no matter what age."

 The new version was a hit, making it to the top three on the Modern Rock Tracks chart in the United States that year and No. 30 on the US Airplay charts.
-The song was also featured on the US version of their greatest hits album Rotten Apples.
-It was later used in the TV show Alias on season 1 in the episode Page 47.
+The song was also featured on the US version of their 2001 greatest hits album Rotten Apples.
+It was later used in the TV show Alias on season 1 in the 2002 episode "Page 47".

 Charts

 Dixie Chicks

-American country music group the Dixie Chicks released a cover of "Landslide" on 26 August 2002 as the second single from their 2002 album, Home.
+American country music group Dixie Chicks released a cover of "Landslide" on 26 August 2002 as the second single from their 2002 album, Home.
 Lead singer Natalie Maines said she was attracted to the song because she was then the same age that Nicks was when she first performed it.
 The band performed the song with Nicks at VH1 Divas Las Vegas in 2002.
-The music video for the song was directed by Jim Gable and edited by Scott C. Wilson.

 This version, featuring the band's two- and three-part harmonies, reached the top 10 on the US Billboard Hot 100 and the Billboard Hot Country Songs chart.
 On the Billboard Adult Contemporary chart, it is the band's only number-one single.
 After Maines publicly criticised President George W. Bush and the imminent Allied invasion of Iraq, triggering a backlash, it fell to number 43 on the Billboard Hot 100 in one week and left the chart a week later.

 Outside the United States, "Landslide" reached number two in Canada and became the band's only top-10 hit in Australia, where it reached number six.
 It was certified double platinum by the Recording Industry Association of America (RIAA) and triple platinum by the Australian Recording Industry Association (ARIA).